sunny-fellow/RedBalloon/README.md

 http://127.0.0.1:5000/apidocs
 ```

-5. Use as funcionalidades de CRUD implementadas por meio do Swagger.
+5. Use as funcionalidades de CRUD por meio do Swagger.